FinndropStudios/TYPO3-docker-boilerplate/README.md

 # TYPO3 docker boilerplate

 This is an TYPO3 docker boilerplate which will be configured through a step-by-step bash script.
-Most needed things as composer, git, git-flow-avh, npm, nano and oh-my-zsh will be preinstalled.
 It also provides an option to setup a blank dummy [TYPO3 8.X instance](https://github.com/FinndropStudios/TYPO3-8.x-boilerplate).

 Supports: